eoyebami/eoyebami.github.io/posts/k8s/2023-10-03-k8-replicaset.md

             name: <config-map-name>
         - secretRef:
             name: <secret-map-name>
+        volumeMounts:
+        - name: data-volume
+          mountPath: /opt # mount path of volume in container
+        - name: app-properties
+          mountPath: /path/in/container
+        - name: app-secrets
+          mountPath: /path/in/container
+        - name: mypd
+          mountPath: /var/www/html
+      volumes:
+      - name: mypd
+        persistentVolumeClaim
+          claimName: myclaim
+      - name: data-volume
+        hostPath:
+          path: /data
+          type: Directory # potential values are; DirectoryOrCreate, Directory, FileorCreate, File, Socket, CharDevice, BlockDevice
+      - name: app-properties
+        configMap: # mounts the configmap as a file in the pod
+          name: <config-map-name>
+      - name: app-secrets
+        secret: # mounts each secret as a seperate file in the pod; 3 data attributes = 3 files
+          secretName: <secret-name>
+      - name: empty-volume
+        emptyDir:
+          sizeLimit: 500Mi # can specifiy a limit to the size of this empty directory
 ```

 * All pods deployed by this replication controller will have the name of the `ReplicationController` as their pod name